Scotland national football team: 2010s: Failures to qualify

 Gordon Strachan was appointed Scotland manager in January 2013.

 The SFA appointed Craig Levein as head coach of the national team in December 2009.
 In UEFA Euro 2012 qualifying, Scotland were grouped with Lithuania, Liechtenstein, the Czech Republic and world champions Spain.
 They took just four points from the first four games, leaving the team needing three wins from their remaining four games to have a realistic chance of progression.
 They only managed two wins and a draw and were eliminated after a 3–1 defeat by Spain in their last match.
 Levein left his position as head coach following a poor start to 2014 FIFA World Cup qualification, having taken just two points from four games.

-Gordon Strachan was appointed Scotland manager in January 2013, but defeats in his first two competitive matches meant that Scotland were the first UEFA team to be eliminated from the 2014 World Cup.
+Gordon Strachan was appointed Scotland manager in January 2013, but defeats in his first two competitive matches meant that Scotland were the first UEFA team to be eliminated from the 2014 World Cup qualification.
 Scotland finished their qualification section by winning three of their last four matches, including two victories against Croatia.

 UEFA Euro 2016 expanded from 16 teams to 24.
 After losing their first qualifier in Germany, Scotland recorded home wins against Georgia, the Republic of Ireland and Gibraltar.
 Steven Fletcher scored the first hat-trick for Scotland since 1969 in the game with Gibraltar.
 Later in the group, Scotland produced an "insipid" performance as they lost 1–0 in Georgia.
 A home defeat by Germany and a late equalising goal by Poland eliminated Scotland from contention.
 After a win against Gibraltar in the last qualifier, Strachan agreed a new contract with the SFA.

 In qualification for the 2018 FIFA World Cup, Scotland were drawn in the same group as England, facing their rivals in a competitive fixture for the first time since 1999.
 On 11 November 2016, England beat Scotland 3–0 at Wembley.
 The return match saw Leigh Griffiths score two late free-kicks to give Scotland a 2–1 lead, but Harry Kane scored in added time to force a 2–2 draw.
 A draw in Slovenia in the final game of the group ended Scottish hopes of a play-off position, and Strachan subsequently left his position by mutual consent.
 In February 2018, Alex McLeish was appointed manager for the second time.
 The team won their group in the 2018–19 UEFA Nations League, but McLeish left in April 2019 after a poor start to UEFA Euro 2020 qualifying, including a 3–0 loss to 117th-ranked Kazakhstan.